yxyxchen/yxyxchen/README.md

-- I am a Ph.D. researcher in an interdisciplinary field (Neuroeconomics) and a freelance data scientist.
+- I am a Ph.D. researcher in human behavior and a freelance data scientist.

 - At work, I build human-like reinforcement learning models and develop tools that automate large-scale modeling analysis and data collection.